SarSanHer/Master-Thesis/GWAS.md

     # Commands

 ## GAPIT
+The files must be transformed into HapMap format, which is possible with the following commands:

-With the data analysed and prepared, the GWAS analysis can be performed with the GAPIT toolbox in R.
+After all data has been analysed and transformed into the right formt, the GAPIT analysis is performed using an R code.